Tripadvisor just named Hanoi—the bustling, heart-of-Vietnam city—as the Best Food Destination in the World for 2024!

 10. Cháo Sườn Sụn

-The combination of the flavorful pork ribs broth, creamy rice porridge, tender pork, savory pork floss, and crispy Fried Bread Stick (Youtiao, Dầu Cháo Quẩy) creates a harmonious blend of textures and tastes.
+The magic is in the mix: creamy rice porridge, flavorful pork ribs broth, tender pork pieces, savory pork floss, and crispy Dầu Cháo Quẩy (fried bread sticks).
+Each bite is a perfect harmony of textures and tastes.

 Where to eat: